electrode-io/electrode-native/docs/cli/bundlestore/upload.md

 * Can only be used in combination with the `--descriptor` option.
 * This flag will be ignored if the target descriptor does not contain any MiniApps tracking git branches **Default** false

-`--jsApiImpls`

-* One or more JS API implementation(s) to add to the JS Composite project.
-* The  JS API implementation(s) passed to this command can be a valid Yarn package format or a Git format or file scheme.
-* Mutually exclusive with `--descriptor` option.

 `--miniapps/-m <miniapps>`